OctopusDeploy/docs/docs/projects/version-control/configuring-version-control-on-a-project.md

 ![adding a project using vcs](add-project-vcs.png)

 Once you click the save button, you'll be sent to the version control screen to configure your version control settings.
-Enter the URL for your git repository, the name of the default branch, your username and password / personal access token, or stored Git Credentials.
+Enter the URL for your git repository, the name of the default branch, your username and password / personal access token.

 Learn more about [git credentials in Octopus Deploy](/docs/projects/version-control/config-as-code-reference.md).